 It was shared in mistake #2 that best practice is to dilute your essential oils before applying them to the skin.
 This really is the best way to avoid skin irritations from oils.

 If you have a reaction to an oil that has been applied to skin you will need to apply plain carrier oil to the area (like jojoba oil or fractionated coconut oil).
-The carrier oil will dilute the essential oil making it less potent.
+When mixing, the carrier oil will dilute the essential oil making it less potent.
 After you’ve got the essential oil diluted, you can wash the area with a gentle soap and water and then you’ll be good to go.

 Essential Oil Mistake #6 – Not using essential oils to their full potential